 You may need more than one appointment.

-Most dental consultation usually last between 15 minutes to 30 minutes on an average.
+Most dental consultation usually lasts between 15 minutes to 30 minutes on an average.